 We love the addition of evergreens to almost any yard.
 The year-round texture, color and refuge for wildlife is something you can’t replicate with other trees.
 Plus they look great covered in fresh snow and holiday lights.

-1. Water thoroughly until freeze.
+1. Water Thoroughly

 Surround evergreens with a fresh layer of insulating mulch to regulate the soil temperature and seal in moisture.
 Once the ground freezes, the roots cannot replace lost water, and sun and wind can deplete it from the foliage, a double whammy for your evergreens.